How it works

 Support remediation and verification

-We help teams retest fixes, answer implementation questions, and maintain an accurate public record of review scope when verification is appropriate.
+We help teams retest fixes, answer questions, and maintain an accurate public verification page when appropriate.

 Method

-The review produces working materials, not just a one-time opinion.
+The review produces working materials, not a vague score.

-We define which pages, screens, pathways, and platforms are in or out so the review stays accountable and useful.
+We name which pages, screens, pathways, and platforms are included so the review stays useful.

 Findings written for the people doing the work

-Issues include impact, reproduction detail, expected behavior, and implementation guidance that supports design and engineering work.
+Findings include impact, reproduction detail, expected behavior, and fix guidance.

 A path to retest and public communication

-Where appropriate, the work can continue through retests, ongoing support, and date-bound verification pages that stay honest about scope.
+Where appropriate, the work can continue through retests, ongoing support, and date-bound verification pages.

 A better intake starts with the tasks, platforms, and timing that matter.

-If accessibility work is new for your team, a short list of the customer or staff tasks that matter most is enough to begin the conversation.
+A short list of the customer or staff tasks that matter most is enough to begin.

 Share the flows that matter most